Probation and Dismissal

-Students enrolled on academic probation are subject to disqualification if they fail to achieve a cumulative grade-point average of 1.750 in each of the two subsequent semesters.
-However, a student will not be disqualified following any term with a semester grade point average greater than or equal to 2.000 even though the student’s cumulative grade-point average may be less than 1.750.
+Students enrolled on academic probation are subject to dismissal if they fail to achieve a cumulative grade-point average of 1.750 in each of the two subsequent semesters.
+However, a student will not be dismissed following any term with a semester grade point average greater than or equal to 2.000 even though the student’s cumulative grade-point average may be less than 1.750.

-Probation and disqualification calculations are based on classes taken during Spring 1982 to date.
+Probation and dismissal calculations are based on classes taken during Spring 1982 to date.

 Probation for Unsatisfactory Citizenship